-Several recent studies have highlighted an increase in the prevalence of overweight and obesity in British children of all ages (Bundred et al. 2001, Chinn & Rona, 2001, Reilly et al. 1999).
-Studies of this nature have used the Body Mass Index (BMI) as the measure of overweight and obesity (Cole et al 1995).
-However, this index has some important drawbacks when used in children.
-For example, BMI correlates not only with fat mass but also with fat-free mass (Maynard et al. 2001, Reilly et al. 2000).
-Secondly, BMI gives no indication of body fat distribution, and it is now clear that in children, as in adults, an upper body or centralised deposition of excess body fat carries an increased risk for obesity-associated metabolic complications.
-These include adverse lipoprotein and fasting insulin concentrations (Caprio et al. 1996, Kahn et al. 2005).
+Several recent studies have highlighted an increase in the prevalence of overweight and obesity in British children of all ages.^{1-3} Studies of this nature have used the Body Mass Index (BMI) as the measure of overweight and obesity.4 However, this index has some important drawbacks when used in children.
+For example, BMI correlates not only with

-Waist circumference has been shown to be a highly sensitive and specific marker of upper body fat accumulation in children (Daniels et al. 2000, Taylor et al. 2000).
-The associated lipid abnormalities and insulin concentrations also correlate with waist circumference (Flodmark et al. 1994, Freedman et al. 1999).
-However, stature influences the magnitude of waist circumference throughout growth in childhood and ultimately into adulthood, although its precise effect upon waist circumference is quantitatively unknown.
-Thus waist circumference measurement, either alone or in combination with stature might offer a more sensitive means than BMI for identifying overweight and obese children who might be at an increased risk for developing the metabolic complications highlighted above.
-In this context, the first set of age-related waist circumference percentile curves for British children have recently been developed (McCarthy et al. 2001).
+Waist circumference has been shown to be a highly sensitive and specific marker of upper body fat accumulation in children.9 The associated lipid abnormalities and insulin concentrations also correlate with waist circumference.^{10,11} However, stature influences the magnitude of waist circumference throughout growth in childhood and ultimately into adulthood, although its precise effect upon waist circumference is quantitatively unknown.
+Thus waist circumference npg measurement, either alone or in combination with stature might offer a more sensitive means than BMI for identifying overweight and obese children who might be at an increased risk for developing the metabolic complications highlighted above.
+In this context, the first set of age-related waist circumference percentile curves for British children have recently been developed.12